 The Significance of Pentecost

 What is so unique about Pentecost?
 Certainly, it was not the first time the Holy Spirit had come upon a believer.
 Yet, there must be something special about this occurrence.
 What is the significance of the coming of the Holy Spirit in Acts 2 at Pentecost?
-In this sermon, Dr. Martyn Lloyd-Jones explores the operation of the Spirit throughout the Old Testament, contrasting the Spirit’s work among these Old Testament saints with the Spirit’s work in the New Testament.
+In this sermon on the significance of Pentecost, Dr. Martyn Lloyd-Jones explores the operation of the Spirit throughout the Old Testament, contrasting the Spirit’s work among the Old Testament saints with the Spirit’s work in the New Testament.
 In Acts, the Spirit is poured out upon all believers in a way which unites the diverse people of God into one body.
 Listen as he examines this Jerusalem event, followed by similar outpourings in Samaria and Ephesus.
 What one discovers is that the result of Pentecost is the formation of the church of Christ.
 The body of Christ is welded together into one.
 Dr. Lloyd-Jones explains that this event happened once, never again to be repeated.
-The church has been established and from that point on, every believer is in-dwelt by the Holy Spirit in His fullness.
-The listener is led to praise God for the gift of the Holy Spirit, who dwells with us and is in us.
+The church has been established and from that point on, every believer is indwelt by the Holy Spirit in His fullness.
+The listener is led to praise God for the gift of the Holy Spirit, who dwells with them and is in them.

 Dr. Martyn Lloyd-Jones (1899-1981) was a Welsh evangelical minister who preached and taught in the Reformed tradition.
 His principal ministry was at Westminster Chapel, in central London, from 1939-1968, where he delivered multi-year expositions on books of the bible such as Romans, Ephesians and the Gospel of John.
 In addition to the MLJ Trust’s collection of 1,600 of these sermons in audio format, most of these great sermon series are available in book form (including a 14 volume collection of the Romans sermons), as are other series such as "Spiritual Depression", "Studies in the Sermon on the Mount" and "Great Biblical Doctrines".
 He is considered by many evangelical leaders today to be an authority on biblical truth and the sufficiency of Scripture.